 1/4 cup pumpkin puree

-*1 egg + 1 egg white make for thicker pancakes, then using all egg whites.
+*1 egg + 1 egg white make for thicker pancakes, than using all egg whites*

 If you use a magic bullet, like I do, put the ingredients in the order above and blend until smooth.
 If you use a blender reverse the order.
 You want the cottage cheese and pumpkin puree the closest to the blade.
 Once mixed let sit for 5 minutes or longer.
 I typically make this the night before and it is perfect in the morning.